Skip to page content

-• In cases of paracetamol overdose please access TOXBASE, the database of the National Poisons Information Service (NPIS), or contact the helpline for medical professionals (telephone 0844 892 0111) for advice on risk assessment and management.
+• Clinicians should access TOXBASE, the database of the National Poisons Information Service (NPIS), or contact the helpline for medical professionals (0344 892 0111) for advice on risk assessment and management.

 • Samples should normally be collected at 4 hours or more after a suspected overdose.

-• Sampling before this time is not considered reliable as drug absorption and tissue distribution may stil be active.
+• Earlier sampling may be unreliable as drug absorption and tissue distribution may still be active.

 • Further sampling after this time is unlikely to be helpful to clinical management.